Daniel-Radloff/LLM_agent_insider_threat_simulation/codebase_notes.md

 I would like to just note that: everyone is learning.
 I'm also not a python specific dev and I have little professional dev experience and that's ok.
 These are just critiques and suggestions and are not meant to hurt or belittle anyone :).
 Rather show how to improve and get better.
 Critique can sometimes feel harsh, however It's important to take them in the spirit that they are meant.
 They are an opportunity to improve.
 Without this basis, I would never have been able to complete my research.
 I thank the creators for contributing in the name of open source research.
 ## Suggested Modifications
 - restructure static assets and shared stuff, because the current project directory structure is very odd.
+- enforce frontend and backend separation of concerns
+- refactor many dictionaries into classes with strict attributes
+- enforce stricter typing
+- Maybe rethink the project structure and especially the persona to conceptually represent the brain
 ## Original Filtered Directory Structure
 ```
 .